hardhats/vista-install-docs/New/SetUpHL7.rst

 ^^^^^^^^^^^^^^^^^^^^^^
 Create Logical Link
 """""""""""""""""""
-In real life, you will have a destination machine with an ip/domain name and port number you need to communicate to.
-For the purposes of this demostration, I will initially set-up a netcat listener on my local machine on port 6661.
+In real life, you will have a destination machine with an IP/domain name and port number you need to communicate to.
+For the purposes of this demonstration, I will initially set-up a ``netcat`` listener on my local machine on port 6661.
 That means that my new logical link will call 127.0.0.1 port 6661.
 I will call my link MEMPHIS.
 Logical links are not typically namespaced.
-To create a new logical link, goto EVE > HL7 Main Menu > Interface Developer Options > Link Edit [EL]
+To create a new logical link, go to EVE > HL7 Main Menu > Interface Developer Options > Link Edit [EL]

 .. raw:: html